Excerpts from the final presentations.

-The Thorne Prize for Social Innovation in Health is a $25,000 cash prize awarded to the best student-led venture focused on social innovation in health.
-The prize will be awarded in the spring of each year to support a student or group of students beginning or continuing to develop a social enterprise or innovation focused on health.
+The Thorne Prize for Social Innovation in Health or Education is a $25,000 cash prize awarded to the best student-led venture focused on social innovation in health or education.
+The prize will be awarded in the spring of each year to support a student or group of students beginning or continuing to develop a social enterprise or innovation focused on these two areas.

 Stage 1: Letter of Intent

 Interested participants are strongly encouraged (though not required) to submit a letter of intent.
 Entrants who submit a letter of intent will have the opportunity to be paired with a mentor, pending mentor availability.

 Due: 11:59 p.m., February 12, 2016

 Interested participants are required to submit a written application detailing their proposal.